Satishrajc/datalinker/README.md

-This package helps you to share the data across the Python files.
-Once you set the data in any file and if you want to fetch it in any other Python file then you can do it easily with this package.
+This package helps you to share the variables/data across the different Python files in the project/package.
+Once you set the variables in any Python file (.py) and if you want to access or fetch that in any other Python file in any location then you can do it easily with this package.
+You need to import the datalinker library in all the Python files to use this feature.
+We need import the package at the top of the file after that we can do push/pop the data.
+It is very simple to use this library just you need to install it, import it and use it.

+## Supported data structure:
+This library supports all the Python in-built data structures
+1. String
+2. Number
+3. List
+4. Tuple
+5. Dictionary
+6. Sets

+## Advantages:
+1. We need not to send arguments/parameters while calling the functions/method
+2. Need not to return any variables/values from the function/method once you set the variables using push()
-You need to import the *datalinker* library in all the Python files to use this feature.
+3. Easy to maintain the variables across the Python files
-Once we import then we can do *get/set* the data.
+4. Need not to use global variables
+5. Eliminates extra headache to maintain the variable and its names

 ## Installation
 Run the following to install
 ```
 pip install datalinker
 ```

 ## Usage
-#### Import and create a instant
+#### Import and create an instance
 ```
 import datalinker
-data_linker = datalinker.DataLinker().run()
+data = datalinker.DataLinker().run()
 ```

 #### Setting the data
-While setting the data give a unique name to the variable so that you can access it while *get()*
+While pushing/setting the data give a unique name to the variable so that you can access it while pop()

 ```
-data_linker.set("variable_name", "variable_value")
+data.push(variable_name, variable_value)
 ```

 #### Getting the data
-Whatever variable name you have provided in *set()* can be fetched as below
+Whatever variable name you have provided in push() can be fetched as below

+Example:

 ```
-data_linker.get("variable_name")
+data.pop(variable_name)
 ```
-#### Advantages:
-1. We need not to send arguments/parameters while calling the functions
-2. Need not to return any values from the function/modules once you set the variables using *get()*
-3. Easy to maintain the variables across the Python files
-5. Need not to use *global* variables

 ## Example:
-In the following example will set the *message* in the test_1.py and retrieve it test_2.py.
+In the following example will set the variable "message" in the test_1.py and retrieve it test_2.py.

-##### test_1.py
+#### test_1.py

 ```
 #!/usr/bin/python
-# Importing required modules
+# Importing data linker package
-import test_2
 import datalinker

+# Create a object using datalinker library
 data = datalinker.DataLinker().run()

+import test_2

 if __name__ == '__main__':
 	# Setting the data
-   data.set("message", "Hello World!!")
+	data.push("message", "Hello World!!")

-   # Calling test_2.py
+	# Calling test_2.py without any argumnets
 	test_2.print_msg()
 ```

-##### test_2.py
+#### test.py
 ```
 #!/usr/bin/python

-# Importing required modules
+# Importing data linker package
 import datalinker

+# Create a object using datalinker library
 data = datalinker.DataLinker().run()

+import test_2

 def print_msg():
     # Getting back the data
-    name = data.get("message")
+    msg_data = data.pop("message")
-    print(f"The message is: {name}")
+    print(f"The message is: {msg_data}")
 ```

-##### Note:
+#### NOTE:
-1. Its case sensitive hence carefully while setting and getting the variables
+1. Its case-sensitive hence be careful while pushing and popping the variables
-2. Suppose if have not set the data but if are trying to access that using *get()* method then will not get an error instead it will return *None*
+2. Suppose if have not set the data abut if you try to access that using pop() method then will not return an error instead it will return None
-3. Once the process is done then the variable will be destroyed
+3. Once the process is done then the variables will be destroyed